rlankhorst/zip-recipes/src/PREMIUM_README.md

 - Updated Albanian translation
 - Fixed spacing issue for star ratings
 - Added translation for Swedish
+- (Premium) Fixed issue where wrong recipe would appear in Recipe Grid
+- (Premium) Fixed issue where premium templates were reporting instructions as ingredients

 = 4.14 JSON-LD support + bug fixes and improvements =